subinspathilettu/SJRefresh/README.md

 Here is how you can use SJRefresh.

-* Import SJRefresh to your clas
+* Import SJRefresh to your class

 ```swift
 import SJRefresh